 5. Annual Report of the Ethics Officer

-c) If the preliminary determination of the Ethics Officer is that it is clear that no violation has occurred, the complaint shall be dismissed.
+- If the preliminary determination of the Ethics Officer is that it is clear that no violation has occurred, the complaint shall be dismissed.
 The complainant shall be so notified.
-The complainant shall have twenty (20) days from the date of notification to appeal the dismissal of the complaint to the Ethics Committee.
+Appeal of the determination of the Ethics Officer is only available to members of AICP.
+If the complainant is a member of AICP, the complainant shall have twenty (20) days from the date of notification to appeal the dismissal of the complaint to the Ethics Committee.

 3. Fact Gathering

-a) The respondent shall have thirty (30) days from the date of notification from the Ethics Officer to provide a response to the complaint, as well as any supporting documentation.
+- The respondent shall have thirty (30) days from the date of notification from the Ethics Officer to provide a response to the complaint, as well as any supporting documentation.
 The Ethics Officer may extend this time, for good cause shown, for a period not to exceed fourteen (14) days.

-b) The Ethics Officer shall provide the response of the respondent to the complainant and shall give the complainant an opportunity to comment on the response within fourteen (14) days.
+- The Ethics Officer shall provide the response of the respondent to the complainant, and shall give the complainant an opportunity to comment on the response within fourteen (14) days.

 4. Exploration of Settlement

-c) If the decision is that there has been a violation, the Ethics Officer shall impose such discipline as that Officer deems appropriate.
-The discipline may be: (1) a confidential letter of admonition, (2) a public reprimand, (3) suspension of AICP membership, or (4) expulsion from AICP.
+- If the decision is that there has been a violation, the Ethics Officer shall impose such discipline as that Officer deems appropriate.
+The discipline may be: (1) a confidential letter of admonition, (2) a public letter of admonition, (3) suspension of AICP membership, or (4) revocation of AICP membership.
 The Ethics Officer shall explain the basis for the discipline imposed and may attach such conditions, e.g. requirement to get additional ethics training, as the Officer deems just.

-a) Within thirty (30) days after issuance of the written decision of the Ethics Officer, either the complainant or respondent may appeal the decision to the Ethics Committee by filing a timely written notice of appeal with the Ethics Officer.
+- Only current members of AICP may appeal a determination of the Ethics Officer.
+Within thirty (30) days after issuance of the written decision of the Ethics Officer, either the AICP complainant or respondent may appeal the decision to the Ethics Committee by filing a timely written notice of appeal with the Ethics Officer.

-b) If an appeal is timely filed, the party filing the appeal shall, within fourteen (14) days, provide the Ethics Officer with a written statement as to the basis for the appeal.
+- If an appeal is timely filed, the party filing the appeal shall, within fourteen (14) days, provide the Ethics Officer with a written statement as to the basis for the appeal.
 The Ethics Officer shall, within ten (10) days, transmit that document to the party against whom the appeal is filed.
 That party shall have thirty (30) days to provide the Ethics Officer with a written statement of his or her position on the appeal.
 The Ethics Officer shall transmit all written statements of the parties to the Ethics Committee within ten (10) days after the record is complete.

 7. Effect of Dropping of Charges by Complainant or Resignation by Respondent